-The two most popular music streaming platforms are Spotify and Apple Music, and at first glance they seem to offer similar content.
-The question is – which should you choose?
+The two most popular music streaming platforms to choose from are Spotify and Apple Music, and at first glance they seem to offer similar content.
+The question is – is Spotify better than Apple Music?

 Is Spotify cheaper than Apple Music?